monaou/oasis2023-phasser/mermaid/contract_dat_flow.md

     participant B as Client
     participant C as Backend
     participant E1 as TicketPlatform Contract
-    participant E2 as StageContract Contract
+    participant E2 as RewardPool Contract

     A ->> B: start game and select stage
     B ->> C: start game and select stage